 Saturday October 28th 8pm – $10 Cover

 Originating in 1979, the Halloween Loop is a citywide party in which club patrons pay a one-time cover charge to visit a variety of nightspots throughout Wilmington.
 The majority of Loops are roaming costume parties, with patrons wearing their costumes!
-Free shuttle buses are provided!

 The Halloween Loop is the granddaddy of all Loops, and regularly draws thousands of people.
 The City Loop Series has become a Wilmington tradition, and is credited with helping invigorate the city’s nightlife.
 Check for updates on upcoming loops or call 655-6483 for information.

 Answer: There is no official starting point.
 Select the nightspot you’d like to visit first, pay the cover charge, and you will receive a wristband that gains you admission to all other Loop venues without paying another cover.

 Question: What does my wristband entitle me to?

 Answer: Admission to any Loop venue without paying another cover charge and a special Loop-only discount on Lyft ride-share services.

 Question: Do I need to wear a costume?